- How long should the initial setup & synchronization take?

 The best process for switching to EWS is to leave your existing account alone and add a new account from the More > Accounts screen.
 Select "Exchange 2016 (EWS)" as the account type when entering the account, and choose a Nickname for the account that distinguishes it from your existing account.
 Let the app do its syncing and then use that account for a few days to make sure everything is working right.
 Once you're satisfied that the new account is working well, you can delete the old account by tapping the Edit button on the More > Accounts screen.

 Which, if any, Exchange ActiveSync policies does Preside support?

-Preside currently does not enfore any of the Exchange ActiveSync provisioning policies.
+Preside currently does not enforce any of the Exchange ActiveSync provisioning policies.
 Most of those policies do not make sense for individual apps, and these policies should already be enforced by iOS, provided the account is also added to the device in the iOS Settings app.
 We do recognize that some of these policies do make sense for individual apps, and that users might be interested in how Preside handles issues related to the various provisioning policies.
 As such, we've listed the various Exchange ActiveSync provisioning policies below with relevant information.
-As always, we welcome feedback to email@example.com about specific policies that it makes sense to enforce within the app.
+As always, we welcome feedback to firstname.lastname@example.org about specific policies that it makes sense to enforce within the app.

 - AccountOnlyRemoteWipe - is fully supported by the app.
 A remote wipe will delete the account from the app.

 - RemoteWipe - this will act like an AccountOnlyRemoteWipe.
 It will delete the account from Preside

 - AllowBlueTooth - This does not make sense on an app level

 - AllowCamera - Use of the camera is always allowed